-Date of receipt by President or Designee: The United Faculty of Florida hereby gives notice of its intent to pro Internal Resolution of Policy Disputes by a Panel in connection with th President dated and receive in this complaint of: ne decision of the NAME: The following statement of issue(s) before the Panel is proposed: This notice was filed with the President's or designee's Office on by (check one) mail (certified or registered, restricted delivery, retrequested); personal delivery; other Signature of UFF President or designature gnee I hereby authorize UFF to proceed to Neutral, Internal Resolution of Pol Panel with my complaint.
-I also authorize UFF and the University to arbitration proceedings, copies of any materials in my evaluation file complaint and to furnish copies of the same to the arbitrator. use, during the Signature of Complainant
+Date of receipt by President or Designee:

+The United Faculty of Florida hereby gives notice of its intent to proceed to Neutral, Internal Resolution of Policy Disputes by a Panel in connection with the decision of the President dated_______and received by the UFF on in this complaint of:

+The following statement of issue(s) before the Panel is proposed:

+This notice was filed with the President's or designee's Office on by (check one) mail (certified or registered, restricted delivery, return receipt requested); personal delivery; other (specify)

+Signature of UFF President or designee

+I hereby authorize UFF to proceed to Neutral, Internal Resolution of Policy Disputes by a Panel with my complaint.
+I also authorize UFF and the University to use, during the arbitration proceedings, copies of any materials in my evaluation file pertinent to this complaint and to furnish copies of the same to the arbitrator.

+Signature of Complainant